crossfield/ticketevolution-ruby/README.markdown

     TicketEvolution::Connection.adapter = :typhoeus

+**Caching**

+API responses can be cached using your favorite caching backend.
+To enable this, set `cache_options` on the connection class __before__ you instantiate your connection object.
+For example, in Rails you could set it to any available backend.

+    TicketEvolution::Connection.cache_options = {
+      store: ActiveSupport::Cache::MemoryStore.new(expires_in: 30.minutes)
+    }

+Note the global `expires_in` setting on the cache object.
+It is the only way to control how long the cached data should be stored.
+Without this setting requests would be stored forever, or until cache is cleared manually.

+Remaining cache options are passed directly to [`FaradayMiddleware::Caching`](https://github.com/lostisland/faraday_middleware/wiki/Caching).
+Follow the link to find out what they do.

 **Endpoint objects**

 These are always (except in the case of Search) pluralized class names and match the endpoints listed at [http://developer.ticketevolution.com](http://developer.ticketevolution.com/).
 To instantiate an endpoint instance, create a connection object and then call the endpoints name, underscored, as a method on the connection object.